slatinsky/DiscordChatExporter-frontend/README.md

 # DiscordChatExporter-jsonViewer

-Tool to browse DiscordChatExporter multiple json exports in the browser.
+View your JSON DiscordChatExporter exports as if you were using Discord interface

 ## Why it was made
 Tyrrrz/DiscordChatExporter is a well maintained tool to export Discord chat logs.
 But I felt that it was missing a few things: